gt-pg1/SNA_task/README.md

 Alternatively, you can use the Postman collection [template](https://www.postman.com/spacecraft-participant-12459094/workspace/sna-public/collection/24461590-2ab93b8b-9023-4a1f-a836-af138563fca5?action=share&creator=24461590) for API request examples.

+To use your own Postman environment, you need to fork the collection.
+Right-click on the collection and select Create a Fork, or use the keyboard shortcut Ctrl + Alt + F. Name your fork and choose your workspace, then click the Fork button.
+This allows you to change the Bearer token according to your needs without affecting the original collection.

 Once you've created an account, don't forget to add your token in the Postman collection settings under the `Post and auth` section, `Authorization` tab, `Type`: `Bearer Token`.

+## Instructions for testing Redis likes caching

+In this application, the Redis database is used for caching likes of posts.
+You can directly interact with the Redis database through the Redis command-line interface (CLI) to inspect the data in Redis:

+-   Start the Redis CLI by running the `redis-cli` command in your terminal.

+-   To view all keys in the Redis cache, use the `keys *` command.
+This should display a list of all keys currently stored in your Redis instance.

+-   To retrieve a specific like, you can use the `HGET` command with the corresponding key and field.
+For example, if you have a post with ID 1 and a user with ID 1, you can retrieve the like using the command `HGET post:1:likes user:1`.

+- Once you're in the Redis CLI, you can use the `HGETALL` command with the corresponding key to retrieve all likes from a specific post.
+For example, to retrieve all likes from a post with ID 1, you can use the command `HGETALL post:1:likes`.

 ## Clearbit

 To test the Clearbit functionality, you can use `alex@clearbit.com` during registration (the result will be output to the console).
 This email address is also embedded in the Postman collection for testing.
 After signing in, you can access the route `http://localhost:8000/api/clearbit` and send a GET request.
 The console will output the data related to the currently active user.